masonelmore/esi/docs/FactionWarfareApi.md

 > []GetFwStats200Ok GetFwStats(ctx, optional)
 An overview of statistics about factions involved in faction warfare

-Statistical overviews of factions involved in faction warfare  --- Alternate route: `/dev/fw/stats/`  Alternate route: `/legacy/fw/stats/`  Alternate route: `/v1/fw/stats/`  --- This route expires daily at 11:05
+Statistical overviews of factions involved in faction warfare  ---  This route expires daily at 11:05

 ### Required Parameters